HudaitRITAM/Sound_Board/README.md

 # Sound_Board

-after clicking on any box its playing a sound. before ending the music ,if user click on the box, its pause the music.
+After click on any box its playing a sound.
+Before ending the music ,if user click on the box, its pause the music.

 ### Technologies Used ###